gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 - PLA hotend temperatures range from 190°-230° C
 - PLA bed temperatures range from 20°-60° C, but a heated bed isn't strictly required for PLA

-.. tip:: Due to the relatively low melting point of PLA, it is not advisable to leave PLA parts in locations such as a hot car, as this is an easy way to produce severe warping in those parts.
+.. tip:: Due to the relatively low melting point of PLA, it is not advisable to leave PLA parts in locations such as a hot car, as this can produce severe warping in those parts.

 There are many variations of PLA sold by different manufacturers, like PLA+ or PLA Pro.
 These filaments have various additives in them to improve strength, printability, and other properties.
 While more expensive, these products can greatly improve the performance of PLA and cover its weaknesses.

-PETG (Polyethylene Terephthalate Glycol Modified)
+PETG (Polyethylene Terephthalate Glycol)
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PETG can be described as a strength upgrade to PLA.
 It is not difficult to print, but often has noticeably more stringing and other minor artifacts.
-While it technically has a lower tensile strength than PLA, it is far less brittle and withstands impacts better, with slight flexing.
+While it technically has a lower tensile strength than PLA, it is far less brittle and withstands impacts better, through slight flexing.
 It is a great option for FTC parts which need to be impact resistant where PLA will not suffice.
 Its higher temperature resistance also means it won't warp in a high ambient temperature such as a hot car.

 .. warning:: PETG is known for bonding very well to print beds, **especially glass and PEI**, and is known to rip chunks out of the bed.
-It is a good idea to add some glue stick or hairspray before you start your print.
+It is a good idea to add some glue stick or hairspray before printing it.

 - PETG hotend temperatures range from 230°-260° C
 - PETG bed temperatures range from 60°-80° C

-Less-common Filaments
+Less Common Filaments
 ---------------------

-These filaments are less used than those listed above, but can still find acceptable use cases on an FTC robot.
-These usually are due to specific material properties such as flexibility or durability.
+These filaments are less used than those listed above, but can still find plenty of use cases on an FTC robot.
+These usually are used due to specific material properties such as flexibility or durability.
 These often come however, with substantial obstacles for printing that prevent some printers from printing them out of the box, along with sometimes being significantly more expensive.

 ABS (Acrylonitrile Butadiene Styrene)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^